-Exciting news – Michael will be based in London from November 2017!
+Exciting news – Michael is now based in London for the indefinite future!

 Michael McQuaid plays jazz and swing from the 1920s and 30s with remarkable energy and originality.
 He is an Australian multi-instrumentalist, regularly performing on clarinet, saxophones, trumpet and even occasionally piano.
-He has recently returned to Melbourne after spending 2015 travelling and performing around Europe and America.
+He has recently relocated to London from Melbourne, Australia, and currently plays with the incredible Vitality Five, amongst others.

 Since moving to Melbourne in 2003 from his native Canberra, he has established himself as an acclaimed artist at top jazz events around the world, including appearing as a bandleader at the prestigious Wangaratta Festival Of Jazz aged just 21.
 He was nominated for the Bell Award for Young Australian Jazz Artist Of The Year 2006 by Graeme Bell AO, MBE, after whom the awards are named.